 One strategy when experiencing job loss is to think of the situation as a potential opportunity.
 Were you already eager to make that next step in your career?
 Have you been wanting to do further studies?
 Could a part-time or flexible solution make sense at this point in your life?
 Some key starting points for your next moves include:

-- Sign-up for industry networking events and seminars
+- Signing-up for industry networking events and seminars

-- Access government resources and familiarise yourself with what redundancy and job loss mean
+- Accessing government resources and familiarising yourself with what redundancy and job loss mean

 Most importantly, take this time to imagine where you could see yourself working next – it's an unexpected chance to pursue the dream and turn it into a reality.